Doctor of Philosophy in Kinesiology (Biomechanics and Motor Behavior)

 Emphasis

-77 semester credit hours, depending on emphasis area and recommendations of the Advisory Committee.
-Includes Minor or Related Studies and/or Electives and Appropriate Coursework from Master's Degree in consultation with the Advisory Committee.
+77 semester credit hours, depending on the emphasis area and recommendations of the Advisory Committee.
+Includes Minor, Related Studies, Electives, and Appropriate Coursework from Master's Degree in consultation with the Advisory Committee.

 Dissertation